-The proposed transmission line is anticipated to contribute towards the reduction of unemployment rates in the area of traverse, that is, Narok North and South sub counties.
+The proposed transmission line is anticipated to contribute towards the reduction of unemployment rates in traverse area, that is, Narok North and South sub counties.

 Agriculture

 Large scale wheat and maize farming is mainly practiced in Narok County.
 The inhabitants also keep large herds of cattle, goats and sheep which can adapt to dry seasons.